finnergizer/twitter-opinion-mining/report.md

 ~~~

-The average precision for this classifier droped from 51.0% to 46.7% (when compared  to the best results retrieved with the Naive Bayes without SelectKBest) and the correctly classified instances dropped from 47% to 42%.
+The average precision for this classifier dropped from 51.0% to 46.7% (when compared to the best results retrieved with the Naive Bayes without SelectKBest) and the correctly classified instances dropped from 47% to 42%.
 With these initial results, it was decided to not continue with unigrams and bigrams as features.
 While the reason for this drop is unknown it is possible that since the unigrams and bigrams were made out of characters (in an attempt to disambiguate mispellings), that the usefulness that words on their own provided was lost.

 ###Normalizing Positive, Negative, Objective Scores

-One thing that we noticed when analyzing the positive, negative, and objective scores with Senti Wordnet was that some values, particularly objective score were very high.
-We decided to see if normalization would make a difference, and so we took the maximum positive, negative, and objective score in the corpus and dividing all other documents' scores by the respective maximum score.
+One thing that was noticed when analyzing the positive, negative, and objective scores with Senti Wordnet was that some values, particularly objective score were very high.
+It was decided to see if normalization would make a difference.
+This was done by finding the maximum positive, negative, and objective score in the corpus and dividing all other documents' scores by the respective maximum score.

 **This did not impact the accuracy of the classifiers positively**.
 The decision tree average precision dropped by almost 1%.
 The Naive Bayes classifier average precission did not change.
 And the SVM classifier dropped in average precision by 0.3%.